-Since our results in CASP differed from a previous work which showed attenuation of the cardiac deterioration in Nlrp3-/- mice submitted to medium-grade CLP [10], we performed high-grade CLP in order to test whether severe polymicrobial sepsis could bypass the need for Nlrp3-dependent inflammation to affect cardiac function.
-Systolic (Figure 6A) and electrical (Figure 6B) heart functions were similarly affected after WT or Nlrp3-/- mice were submitted to either CLP or CASP surgeries.
-The production of IL-1β, TNF, and IL-6 was blunted in Nlrp3-/- mice submitted to CASP when compared to the response of WT mice, but after CLP, similar levels of inflammatory cytokines were found in Nlrp3-/- versus WT mice (Figure 6A-C).
+performed high-grade CLP in order to test whether severe polymicrobial sepsis could bypass the need for Nlrp3-dependent inflammation to affect cardiac function.
+Systolic (Fig. 6A) and electrical (Fig. 6B) heart functions were similarly affected after WT or $Nlrp3^{-/-}$ mice were submitted to either CLP or CASP surgeries.
+The production of IL-1 β , TNF, and IL-6 was blunted in $Nlrp3^{-/-}$ mice submitted to CASP when compared with the response of WT mice, but after CLP, similar levels of inflammatory cytokines were found in $Nlrp3^{-/-}$ versus WT mice (Fig. 6, A-C).
 Thus, while the production of pro-inflammatory cytokines depended on the chosen polymicrobial sepsis model, our results indicate that when the severity of sepsis is high, NLPR3-dependent inflammation is not relevant to the cardiac function.